cwiki/context-permissions/README.md

 ## Getting Started
 To start using context permissions provide a new instance of ContextPermissions with a **actionProfile**.
+`npm i context-permissions`
+In your project create a new context object
 `const cp = new ContextPermissions(actionProfile)`

 ## Testing